sv222/cloud-engineer-interview-questions/README.md

 54. What is Google Cloud Dataflow, and how does it enable real-time and batch data processing?
 55. Explain the concept of Google Cloud Security Scanner for web application security.
 56. How do you secure Google Cloud Endpoints for API protection?
-57. What is Google Cloud IoT Edge, and how does it extend cloud capabilities to edge devices?
+57. Google Cloud IoT Edge was retired alongside IoT Core in August 2023 - how would you extend cloud capabilities to edge devices on GCP today?
-58. Describe the use of Google Cloud AI Platform for machine learning model development.
+58. Describe the use of Vertex AI (formerly AI Platform) for machine learning model development.
 59. How do you monitor and manage resources using Google Cloud Monitoring and Logging?
 60. What is Google Cloud Tasks, and how does it facilitate the handling of asynchronous tasks?
 61. Explain the role of Google Cloud Spanner in managing globally distributed databases.